VivianoRiccardo/Learning-Lab-C-Library/README.md

 - Test 7 is a vae model trained on unsupervised learning.
 - Test 8 is the test 6 trained on distributed systems client-server.
 To run it you have to connect 5 clients.
 - Test 9 is trained with look haead algorithm
+- Test 10 is the Neat algorithm. it has been tested on the xor with the same parameter settings of the original paper: http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf except for the feed forward (each node has a bias of 1) and the bias input node. the test shows close results with the ones of the original paper.
+Indeed on 100 running test there is an avarage of 5947 total genomes computed, compared with the 4755 of the paper.
+Pay attention the structure of the genome is different from the structure of the deep learning network

 # Future implementations